-The SAGA Look-&-Feel classes and interfaces (see Section 3) (exception, error_handler, object, session, context, permissions, buffer, attributes, callback, metric, monitorable, steerable, async, task, and task_container) MUST be implemented completely for an implementation to be compliant.
-A partially compliant implementation MUST implement those SAGA Look-&-Feel classes and interfaces which are used by the packages the implementation intends to provide.
-A method in the SAGA Look-&-Feel classes and interfaces MUST NOT throw the NotImplemented exception.
+The SAGA Look-&-Feel classes and interfaces (see Section 3) (exception, error_handler, object, url, session, context, permissions, buffer, attributes, callback, metric, monitorable, steerable, async, task, and task_container) MUST-SHOULD be implemented completely for an implementation to be compliant.
+A partially compliant implementation MUST-SHOULD implement those SAGA Look-&-Feel classes and interfaces which are used by the packages the implementation intends to provide.